Find the best 4-year fixed mortgage rate

 4-year fixed rates are typically a little lower than rates on longer terms (like 5 or 10 years), but higher than short term rates, like 1-year rates.
 This is because longer fixed-rate terms can lock in a lower rate for a longer period of time.
 That might be great for you, but it puts the risk of a rate rise onto your lender.
 The higher rate is, therefore, a premium for locking in a lower rate for longer.

 These relationships aren't always constant, however, especially in very low or high rate environments.
-You should always decide which term is best for you based on the current market and your present circumstances.
+You should always decide which term is best for you based on both the current market and your present circumstances.

 Historical 4-year fixed mortgage rates